monkey-dsc/A11Y.Feature.Forms/README.md

 You may still not landed in the composable world?
 Still working with XP Solutions on MVC?

-Then you will be happy with thisinitial package for the Sitecore Forms MVC Accessibility Feature.
+Then you will be happy with this initial package for the Sitecore Forms MVC Accessibility Feature.

 Most of the common Sitecore Fields are made accessibility ready!